kmehltretter82/frama-c-linux/INSTALL.md

 The Frama-C package in opam is called `frama-c`.
 It includes:
 - the command-line `frama-c` executable;
-- the graphical interface, `frama-c-gui` (in supported systems);
+- the graphical interface, `frama-c-gui`.
-- `ivette`, Frama-C's new Electron-based GUI.

-Note: Ivette's dependencies are _not_ included in the opam package, but downloaded from `npm` when the user runs `ivette` for the first time.
+Note: GUI's dependencies are _not_ included in the opam package, but downloaded from `npm` when the user runs `frama-c-gui` for the first time.

 `frama-c` has some non-OCaml dependencies, such as GMP. opam includes a mechanism (`depext`) to handle such dependencies.
 It may require